The Imaging Source has paired with Celestron to produce the Skyris 445C.

-This camera is designed for high-resolution imaging of the brighter planets, as well as areas of the Sun and Moon.
-USB 3.0 compatibility takes the Skyris 445C’s imaging ability to new heights
+This colour CCD camera, with USB 3.0 connectivity and a 1280×960 pixel Sony ICX445AQA chip at its heart, is designed for high-resolution imaging of the brighter planets of the Solar System, as well as areas of the Sun and Moon.

 In the field